SURIYALAKSHMI29/Grocery-Store-Management-System/README.md

 + Employees: Stores employee details.
 + Retailers: Contains information about product suppliers.

-For detailed information, refer to the SQL script in the database folder.
+For detailed information, refer to the SQL script in the database folder or refer the ER diagram provided.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.